 - On the night of your party/event, speak to the DJ and check that they are who you are expecting.

-I know this post will upset a lot of mobile DJ's who do this and make a lot of money from it, but I honestly think its unfair on people paying good money for a service and then it being farmed out to the cheapest bidder.
+I know this post will upset a lot of mobile DJ’s who do this and make a lot of money from it, but I honestly think it’s unfair on people paying good money for a service and then it is farmed out to the cheapest bidder.

 Also, did you know, that these people are legally classed as an agent and should be registered as such, all fees should be paid into a separate client account and not into the companies account.